faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

 8. > Zina Huntington was according to her brothers, sealed to JS “for eternity” in a nonsexual sealing.
 Her legal husband remained true to JS as did she.

     What impact did this sealing have on the relationship between Zina and Henry Jacobs?
 To whom will Zina’s children (2 from Henry and one from BY) belong in the eternities?
 What moral goods were brought about as a result of this sealing?
 What moral harms were experienced?

     Perhaps more importantly, the pattern of sealings in the first 2 years (of which Zina was a part) could hardly be characterized as promoting anything other than plural marriage itself.
-See https://www.reddit.com/r/mormon/comments/85fvza/the_primary_focus_of_the_sealing_ceremony_in_its/
+See [primary focus of early sealing ceremonies](https://www.reddit.com/r/mormon/comments/85fvza/the_primary_focus_of_the_sealing_ceremony_in_its/)

     So, in its first 2 years, the “sealing” was not focused on linking families together, but linking polygamous wives to priesthood leaders.
 (This changed in the spring of 1843, perhaps related to when PPP was introduced to the practice)

 9. Agreed.

 10. I’m aware that permission was granted by the older brother.
 I don’t think brotherly permission fully exculpates JS in his duties as foster parent.
 It’s hard to imagine anyone objectively analyzing JS’s conduct in this case and agreeing that this arrangement was in Lucy’s best interest (even if polygamy were a true principle).
 Again, the feelings Lucy had upon receiving this proposal are a good indicator of how ethically problematic this proposal was in its structure.
 JS may have executed it as a perfect gentleman, but it was the proposal itself, under those circumstances, that makes it ethically problematic.

     Also, was JS equally concerned that the Walker brothers receive their sealing?

 11. This is a great point in defense of polygamy and JS.
 And, while I think it will hold much water for believing members, I think it does not go far enough because:

     A) statements of these women about their _initial_ experience, thoughts, and feelings are more germane to the question of undue influence than later acceptance of the practice.
 To restate, undue influence is more about power dynamics and the manner in which decisions are presented to participants hence statements detailing the proposition experience itself are more relevant than later statements showing support of polygamy (I concede these are still relevant, just less so, IMO).

     B) We can point to other groups whose adherents fully bought into an ethically problematic system (e.g., scientology, heaven’s gate, Jonestown, Branch Davidians, FLDS, etc).
 Adherent acceptance of a practice does not necessarily mean it was ethical.

 Thank you again for the discussion and for considering these points.